kyle-n/WebExtensionTemplate/README.md

 Create a browser extension for Chrome, Firefox and Safari in no time.

 WebExtensionTemplate lets you skip the boilerplate and write a [Web Extension](https://developer.mozilla.org/en-US/docs/Glossary/WebExtensions) with [TypeScript](https://www.typescriptlang.org) and [Svelte](https://www.typescriptlang.org).
-Builds are lightning fast with [esbuild](https://esbuild.github.io).

 ## Setup